 Supplementary General Conditions shall be prepared by the Designer.

 Editing of the General Conditions beyond the items described below is strongly discouraged.

-in delay and creates legal/contractual conflicts and situations that may make legal defense of the contract documents problematic and costly.
+Excessive editing may result in delay and creates legal/contractual conflicts and situations that may make legal defense of the contract documents problematic and costly.